Menu Close

 Contact us today to learn more about Ventana by Buckner

-Heart Healthy Tips
+Heart Healthy Tips for Seniors

 Did you know that February is designated as American Heart Month?
 During this month, you’re encouraged to learn more about heart disease, spread awareness and care for your own heart.
 Heart disease is the leading cause of death in the United States for both men and women, but there are many lifestyle changes you can make to stay healthy.
 Keep reading for a list of tips from the National Institute of Health to encourage heart-heathy living.